seanbaxter/DirectXShaderCompiler/tools/clang/docs/ClangCheck.rst

 The '--' at the end is important as it prevents `clang-check` from search for a compilation database.
-For more information on how to setup and use `clang-check` in a project, see :doc:`HowToSetupToolingForLLVM`.
+For more information on how to setup and use `clang-check` in a project, see :doc:`HowToSetupToolingForLLVM37`.